assimilate-technologies/interview-questions/README.md

 Researching relevant team members on LinkedIn and github can be useful as well.

+### angular-cli
+1. What is the use of angular cli? and Why?
+2. How would you run unit test? and why it is required?
+3. How do you create application to use scss?
+4. How to inject base href?
+5. How would you extract webpack config from angular cli project?

 ## Further help - Novice Level

 At this level an interviewer wants to know whether the interviewee is a coachable self-learner.
 Hence, he/she might ask questions about basic terminology, your ability to build a simple app, and your comprehension of basic concepts